Maturing compost in pallet bin.

 Easy to compostChallenging to compost

-Manures from herbivores – Rabbit, cow, and horse manure all add nitrogen.
-Manure with straw is ideal and does not need mixing with browns.
+Manures from herbivores – Rabbit, cow and horse manure add nitrogen.
+Manure with straw is ideal.Weeds with seeds – Seeds can germinate when compost is used.
+Best for hot compost systems only.

 Coffee grounds and tea leaves – Both add nitrogen; spread coffee grounds thinly to avoid clumping.

-One last note – try to avoid anything that might have been sprayed with herbicides.
-Unfortunately, this often includes manure.
-I once lost an entire season’s crop on one bed because I used manure from cows fed with herbicide-treated hay.
-Now, I only source my manure from a friend who I know doesn’t use herbicides.
+One important note: try to avoid anything that may have been sprayed with herbicides — and unfortunately that often includes manure.
+I once lost an entire season’s crop after using manure from cows fed with herbicide-treated hay.
+I now only source manure from someone I know doesn’t use herbicides.

 Other composting methods to consider